-- > BMI Electives (15 credits), BMI graduate level course - Additional Electives (23 credits), choose from pre-approved list, or propose an additional course - BMI 792: Research (12 credits) - > BMI 799: Dissertation (12 credits) - •No more than 9 credit hours of reading and conference (independent study) courses (BMI 790) can be used to satisfy the credit hour requirement. - •A maximum of 18 credit hours of research (BMI 792) be used to satisfy the credit hour requirement.
-A minimum of 12 credit hours of research are required to satisfy the credit hour requirement.
-Only 6 credits of 792 can be taken prior to passing the comprehensive exam. - •No more than 12 credit hours of dissertation (BMI 799) can be used to satisfy the credit hour requirement.
+- BMI Electives (15 credits), BMI graduate level coursework - Additional Electives (17 credits), choose from pre-approved list, or propose an additional course - BMI 792: Research (18 credits) - BMI 799: Dissertation (12 credits)

+No more than 9 credit hours of reading and conference (independent study) courses (BMI 790) can be used to satisfy the credit hour requirement.

+A maximum of 18 credit hours of research (BMI 792) can be used to satisfy the credit hour requirement for Research.
+Only 6 credits of 792 can be taken prior to passing the comprehensive exam.

+No more than 12 credit hours of dissertation (BMI 799) can be used to satisfy the credit hour requirement.